 Benefits: This asana strengthens the abdominal muscles and massages the organs.
 It strengthens the digestive system, lower back, pelvic and perineal muscles and helps correct prolapse.

-Upabistha Pabanmuktasan (Open Wind relieving pose)
+Upabistha Pabanmuktasan (sitting Wind relieving pose)

 2 sets (30 secs per set).
 One should practice 30 secs with normal breathing at this position as described in the video.
 After 30 secs by doing this posture(asan), 30 secs rest at back on lying position.
 In this way another set have to do.(120 secs).